March 3, 2026

 OpenClaw is secured by default.
 Full stop.
 The framework ships with sensible security measures out of the box.
 The problem is not the software - it is the people running it.

 Most users skip every security step the framework provides because they either do not understand it or cannot be bothered.
-Sound familiar?
 Cast your mind back to the early 2000s.
 Personal computers shipped with firewalls, antivirus prompts, and update mechanisms, yet millions of people disabled them, clicked through every warning, and ended up riddled with viruses, trojans, and worms.
 We blamed the computers, but the real issue was a knowledge gap.

 The same story is repeating with OpenClaw.
 The security controls exist.
 The documentation exists.
 But when the typical setup guide on YouTube starts with “just disable authentication for easier access,” we end up with thousands of wide-open instances on the internet, and OpenClaw gets the bad reputation instead of the tutorials.
+But security is only one dimension - what about the actual capabilities?

 Here is the part that might surprise people: in terms of raw technical capabilities, OpenClaw introduces nothing new.
 It does not ship a novel model architecture, a breakthrough inference engine, or a proprietary reasoning framework.